noahitall/PimGarden/README.md

 3. **Data Privacy**: All contact data is stored locally by default
 4. **README Updates**: This README must be reviewed and updated with any code changes
 5. **Data Encryption**: All data is encrypted at rest using secure encryption algorithms
+6. **UI Consistency**: UI components should maintain consistent look and feel across all screens

 ## Technical Architecture